OnTopicCMS/OnTopic-Library/Ignia.Topics/Mapping/README.md

 - `Children`: A collection of child topics, with all relationships (but not e.g. grandchildren) loaded.
 - `Contacts`: A list of `Employee` nested topics, filtered by those with `IsActive` set to `1` (`true`) and `Role` set to "Account Manager".
 Includes any descendants of the nested topics that meet the previous criteria.

 > *Note*: Often times, data transfer objects won't require any attributes.
 These are only needed if the properties don't follow the built-in conventions and require additional help.
-For instance, the `[Relationship(…)]` attribute is useful if the relationship key is ambigious between outgoing relationships and incoming relationships.
+For instance, the `[Relationship(…)]` attribute is useful if the relationship key is ambiguous between outgoing relationships and incoming relationships.

 ## Polymorphism
 If a reference type (e.g., `TopicViewModel Parent`) or a strongly-typed collection property (e.g., `List<TopicViewModel>`) are defined, then any target instances must be assignable by the base type (in these cases, `TopicViewModel`).
 If they cannot be, then they will not be included; no error will occur.